Vera Panova: Career

 In 1945, she married David Yakovlevich Ryvkin (1910–1980), a notable Russian science-fiction writer who wrote under the pseudonym of "David Dar".
 Together with her husband and his two children and her own family, she returned to Leningrad.
-In 1947, she published the novel Kruzhilikha, translated as Looking Ahead (Stalin Prize in 1948), about people working in a Ural factory.
+In 1947, she published the novel Kruzhilikha, translated as Looking Ahead (Stalin Prize second degree, 1948), about people working in a Ural factory.
 She had begun writing the novel in 1944, but had been interrupted by the hospital train assignment.
-In 1949, she wrote the novel Yasny Bereg (Bright Shore; Stalin Prize of 1950) about people working in a kolkhoz.
+In 1949, she wrote the novel Yasny Bereg (Bright Shore; Stalin Prize third degree, 1950) about people working in a kolkhoz.

 With the onset of the Khrushchev Thaw she wrote Vremena Goda (Span of the Year, 1953) about the relations of fathers and sons within the Soviet intelligentsia.
 The novel was immensely popular with the reading public, but Panova was criticized harshly in the press for her "naturalism" and "objectivism".
 In 1955, she wrote the novel Seryozha, one of the best works about children in Soviet literature.
 She published the stories Valya and Volodya, also about children, in 1959.

 Panova held a place among the top Soviet writers.
 At the Writer's Congresses of 1954 and 1959, she was elected as a member of the Presidium of the Union of Soviet Writers.
 She was twice awarded the Order of the Red Banner of Labour (1955, 1965).
 As an established writer, she was allowed to travel to England, Scotland, and Italy, and in 1960 she toured the United States.
-Her published travel notes and articles, and an epilogue to the Russian translation of The Catcher in the Rye, by J.D.
-Salinger, show her affinity for Western life and culture.
+Her published travel notes and articles, and an epilogue to the Russian translation of The Catcher in the Rye, by J. D. Salinger, show her affinity for Western life and culture.